kimtore/visp/doc/intro.md

 other playback-capable software such as [spotifyd](https://github.com/Spotifyd/spotifyd).
 This program needs to be running and connected to Spotify so that Visp can recognize it.

+To authorize Visp to your Spotify account, please visit https://visp.site/authorize to get an access token.
+Enter your access token with `:auth <TOKEN>`.

 Visp is based around the concept of _lists_.
 Every view in Visp is a list of some kind.
 Upon starting the program, you are shown the _log console_, which keeps track of things that happen within the program.
 Other lists contain playlists, albums, or tracks.